Lillow/venv-manager/README.md

 ### 1.2 manager_django/

-Contains `manager_django.py` with the `DjangoManager` class, responsible for creating and managing Django projects.
+Contains `manager_django.py` with the `ManagerDjango` class, responsible for creating and managing Django projects.
 Key functionalities include:

 - **Django Verification and Installation:** Checks if Django is installed in the virtual environment and installs it if necessary.
 - **Django Project Creation:** Creates a new Django project with the specified name.

 ### 1.3 manager_flask/

-Contains `manager_flask.py` with the `FlaskManager` class, responsible for creating and managing Flask projects.
+Contains `manager_flask.py` with the `ManagerFlask` class, responsible for creating and managing Flask projects.
 Key functionalities include:

 - **Flask Verification and Installation:** Checks if Flask is installed in the virtual environment and installs it if necessary.
 - **Flask Project Creation:** Creates a new Flask project with the specified name.